jgagne/ajovt4-ls22-vskk/08-clarity-first.md

 #### Voice & Tone

 Academic voice avoids informal language and utilizes an authoritative tone.
-It’s not personal, but remember to write for humans; keep it short and concise using plain, accessible English.
+It’s not personal, but remember to write for humans; keep it concise using plain, accessible English.

 - See [Academic Voice](#academic-voice) examples.